johalnes/skuld_getting_started/transform/docs/business_glossary.md

 {% docs paid_claims_usd %}
 Paid claims refers to the amount of money that has been paid out for insurance claims.
 {% enddocs %}

+{% docs reserved_claims_usd %}
+Paid claims refers to the amount of money that has been paid out for insurance claims.
+{% enddocs %}